- Are we forcing landlords to rent to tenants with pets?

 The problem is that for decades we have only heard horror stories.
 Notice how suddenly so many people are concerned, or even consumed by, the threat of terrorism?
 It is constantly in the news.
 The fact is, unless you live in a war zone, you are more likely to die from a car accident than a terrorist attack.
 Car crashes caused 2,546 deaths in Canada in 2012 (Crash Problem), and 1.25 million deaths worldwide in 2010 (World Health Organization).
 How many years have you been safely driving a car, despite the risks?
 While there are examples of some landlords having to replace flooring or other major expenditures, the chances are actually very low.
 That is why landlords are expected to have insurance, just like when you get behind the wheel as a motorist.
 Incidents are very rare, and you need insurance to protect your investment.

 Absolutely not.
-This is unsubstantiated fear-mongering propagated by the powerful real estate industry.
+This is unsubstantiated fear-mongering propagated by the corporate landlord lobby.
 Ontario has enjoyed the pet-friendly legislation we seek since 1990, without repercussions to the rental stock.
 Don’t believe us?
 Vacancy rates are far higher, nearly across the board, in Ontario, and it is also more affordable than BC.
 In other words, there is no correlation.

 If there was any truth to this vacancy rate argument, then it would actually work in our favour.
-A sudden influx of properties hitting the market because Landlords preferred to sell rather than rent to tenants with pets, would have a positive impact on supply.
+A sudden influx of properties hitting the market because Landlords preferred to sell rather than rent to tenants with pets, would have a positive impact on supply, and the many renters who are currently locked out by pet restrictions, would have more freedom in where they choose to buy.

-We should point out that homeowners renting basement suites or other rooms in the house, have a legally defensible reason to disallow pets, because they are effectively renting shared accommodations if the ventilation is shared.
-Same applies for roommate situations; nobody is forcing anyone to live with animals.
+We should point out that homeowners renting basement suites or other rooms in the house, have a legally defensible reason to disallow pets, because they are effectively renting shared accommodations.
+Same applies for roommate situations; nobody is forcing anyone to live with animals without their consent.

 Pet-friendly properties are in greater demand, especially ones without size restrictions, and are therefore more desirable and valuable.
 The absence of “no pets” policies in condominiums is correlated with an 11% higher resale value, according to a study of over 19,000 real estate transactions in Florida over a two year period, the largest study of its kind (Lin, Allen and Carter 2013).